openhackleague/documents/README.md

 The open source student hackathon league and leaderboards.

 ##Purpose
 To provide an alternative, open, hackathon league run for and by students and the community.
-The project will be run with a focus on radical transparency and community involvement.
+The project will be run with a focus on radical transparency, community involvement, and decentralization.

+The purpose is NOT to be an overarching governing organization, that provides sponsorships, makes rules, or tells you how to run your events.
+Students should run their hackathons however they like.
+We are only here to fill the very niche goal of promoting friendly competition and keeping score.

 ####Hackathon Leaderboards